 Competition: US & Canada

-Benita Raphan is a digital biographer and filmmaker whose career from London and Paris, to New York, has focused on making a series of ‘genius’ films, using the form of a cinematic diary to examine the eccentric and brilliant inner lives of important cultural figures.
-Her subjects have included Paul Erdös, R. Buckminster Fuller, Helen Keller, and Emily Dickinson.
+Benita Raphan was a digital biographer and filmmaker whose career from London and Paris, to New York, focused on making a series of ‘genius’ films, using the form of a cinematic diary to examine the eccentric and brilliant inner lives of important cultural figures.
+Her subjects included Paul Erdös, R. Buckminster Fuller, Helen Keller, and Emily Dickinson.
 Raphan’s lifelong fascination with exploring where ideas come from and unraveling the mysterious relationship between brain science and creativity is the consistent thread running throughout her diverse projects and informing her experimental, collaborative, process of filmmaking and discovery.